Halo-Lab/eleventy-packages/packages/eleventy-plugin-cloudflare-image-resizing/README.md

 3. _directory_ is the name of the directory under the _output_ which will contain referenced images.
    Plugin copies images from source to the _output_ directory by itself. **Don't use the _addPassthroughCopy_ option with images that are referenced by the plugin because you may end up with two copies.**
+4. _bypass_ is a function that determines which image URL should be returned either from the Cloudflare service (for the production environment, by default) or from the local directory (see directory option).
+   This function must return a boolean value.
+If true, a returned URL points to the Cloudflare service, otherwise -
+	 the local directory.

 ### Shortcode has the following signature: